 In the previous post I explained about database pages – their structure and some page types.
-Now I'd like to explain how pages are grouped into units called extents.
+Now I’d like to explain how pages are grouped into units called extents.
 An extent is a group of eight physically consecutive pages in a data file.
 Extents are always aligned on 64KB boundaries (i.e. 8-page boundaries), starting at the beginning of the file.
-Extents, and all their properties, are exactly the same in SQL Server 2000 and 2005.
+Extents, and all their properties, are exactly the same in all versions, but their uses are not.

 There are two types of extents: mixed extents and dedicated (or uniform) extents.

-The first 8 pages that are allocated to any IAM chain (either for an index in SQL Server 2000 or allocation unit in SQL Server 2005) are single-page allocations, which are called mixed pages.
+The first 8 pages that are allocated to any IAM chain are single-page allocations, which are called mixed pages.
 This means that only a single page is allocated to the IAM chain at a time, rather than a whole extent.
 The rationale behind this is to allow very small tables to take up the minimum amount of space.
 Once an IAM chain has passed the 8-page threshold and switched to allocating dedicated extents, it will never go back to allocating mixed pages again.

 These mixed pages are allocated from mixed extents that are not allocated to any particular IAM chain.
 The extent is tracked as being allocated globally (by a GAM page), so no IAM chain can allocate it.
 If the mixed extent has any unallocated pages in it, it will also be tracked by an SGAM page.
 When a mixed page is required to be allocated, the SGAM pages are checked to see if any such extents are available.
 If not, a new mixed extent is allocated, a page is allocated from it and then the extent is tracked by the relevant SGAM page until all its pages are allocated.